NRA Whittington Center: Other facilities

 The Frank Brownell Museum of the Southwest located on the property includes a research library and a large firearms exhibit.
 Temporary living facilities on the property include lodges, cabins, tent sites, and recreational vehicle pads and hookups.
 Two consecutive two-week Adventure Camps are offered in June and July for boys and girls aged 13 to 17 to learn gun safety, shooting fundamentals, and marksmanship.
+Wildlife species utilizing the habitat include elk, pronghorn, mule deer, and turkey.